 Direct Purchase

 Investors can buy individual bonds directly through brokers, banks, or the U.S. Treasury.
-This method requires active management and monitoring of the bond portfolio.
+This method requires active management and monitoring of the portfolio.

 Bond Funds